Looking for Diner en Blanc recipes or summer garden party ideas? Keep reading!

 What a magical evening The Rose Table en Blanc was!
 I bought a six foot table to set up in the middle of my garden and invited five foodie friends over for a Le Diner en Blanc-inspired dinner party.
 If you haven’t heard of it it before, Le Diner en Blanc began in Paris in the 1980s when François Pasquier decided to host a picnic to reunite with friends after a few years abroad.
 Now over 10,000 Parisian foodies gather each year to celebrate food and friendship at the event.

-My first Le Diner en Blanc was the inaugural Diner en Blanc Dallas last year, which was held on the Margaret Hunt Hill Pedestrian Bridge.
+My first Le Diner en Blanc was the inaugural Diner en Blanc Dallas last year.
 My experience was a little different than the average guest’s because I worked the media tent.
 Diner en Blanc Dallas is one of my fabulous PR clients.
 (If you didn’t know, I own a PR company.)
 It’s so fun for me to promote because Le Diner en Blanc encompasses everything I preach here on The Rose Table: take time to enjoy great food and great company in a beautiful location….preferably in a fabulous hat!

 In cities around the world, Diner en Blanc is held at a top-secret location somewhere outside that celebrates the beauty of the city in which it’s held.
 Part of the fun of Diner en Blanc is speculating where it will be held year after year.
 To mimic this, I wanted to set up a table in the middle of my yard rather than host a dinner party in my usual locations: my dining room and my flagstone patio.
 It was so festive to eat amongst the trees!
 Here’s how I hosted The Rose Table en Blanc: